galaxyproject/iwc/workflows/README.md

 Workflow Testing RO-Crate metadata is automatically generated and added to the workflow repository after a PR is merged, before the repository is deployed to [iwc-workflows](https://github.com/iwc-workflows).
 RO-Crate metadata is based on [Schema.org](https://schema.org/) annotations in [JSON-LD](https://json-ld.org/) ([example](https://github.com/iwc-workflows/parallel-accession-download/blob/7971b6dc0ee246262a1898e7c7016143ff63007c/ro-crate-metadata.json)).
 The Workflow Testing RO-Crate representation of the repository ensures its compatibility with the [WorkflowHub](https://workflowhub.eu) registry and the [LifeMonitor](https://www.lifemonitor.eu) workflow health monitoring service.

 To ensure that the RO-Crate metadata generation succeeds, make sure you apply the best practices described in the [section on adding workflows](#adding-workflows).
 In particular, the conversion tool expects to find the workflow file and the Planemo test file; a `README.md` file is not expected, but it will be included if found.
 The workflow file should specify a `license`, a `release` and one or more `creator`s among its metadata.

+## Workflow auto-update

+### Code links and steps

+The workflows submitted to iwc are updated automatically.
+We describe here where you can find the code of each step of this process and what they are doing today (2024-06-23).

+- Once a week the github workflow described [here](https://github.com/planemo-autoupdate/autoupdate/blob/main/.github/workflows/autoupdate.yml) will be run:
+  - The fork of iwc of the planemo-autoupdate author ([here](https://github.com/planemo-autoupdate/iwc/)) is cloned.
+  - For each workflow directory like  `workflows/data-fetching/parallel-accession-download`:
+    - If there is already a PR by planemo-autodupdate for this workflow, the git is checkout to the corresponding branch.
+If there is no PR the potential existing branch is deleted and the new branch is created.
+    - `planemo autoupdate` is run in the directory using the [skip list](https://github.com/planemo-autoupdate/autoupdate/blob/main/galaxyproject_iwc_skip_list).
+      - Toolshed updates are checked for all tools used in the workflow.
+If there are updates, the new version will be used and parameter values will be kept if they stay in the same section with the same name.
+    - If there is a change in the workflow.
+      - The `CHANGELOG.md` is updated using the [python script](https://github.com/planemo-autoupdate/autoupdate/blob/main/pr_text_iwc.py): the log of `planemo autoupdate` is analysed and if there is no PR opened the CHANGELOG file is updated, on top is written the release number and the date.
+Then under the Automatic update title is written a list of the changes.
+      - If there is a closed PR with the same title.
+Then everything is cancelled.
+      - If a PR was already opened, the title is updated (but the CHANGELOG has not been updated).
+      - If no PR was opened, a new PR is opened.